5 Best Strength Training Exercises for Swimmers

 1. Pull-ups

-Pull-ups are a simple and highly effective exercise that targets a lot of the same muscles that you use to haul yourself through the water.
+Pull-ups are a simple and highly effective exercise that targets a lot of the same muscles that you use to haul yourself through the water, making it an essential part of your dryland workouts.
 Pull-ups most noticeably hit your lats, helping you develop that overhead-and-pulling-down power that gets you through the water.

 But there’s more: pull-ups also target your t-spine, forearms (helpful in strengthening your early vertical forearm), traps, arms, and shoulders.
 Not bad for an exercise that doesn’t require any equipment outside of a sturdy weight-bearing pull-up bar.

 According to his 2009 autobiography, No Limits, the GOAT, Michael Phelps, could do up to 34 pull-ups in a row.
-Olympic 100-meter freestyle champion Nathan Adrian is able to do them with up to an additional 130 pounds dangling off his waist.
+Olympic 100-meter freestyle champion Nathan Adrian can do them with up to an additional 130 pounds dangling off his waist.

-Although banging out a metric ton of reps might pad the self-confidence, doing pull-ups properly and with correct technique (just like anything else in the gym or in the pool for that matter) is the priority.
+Although banging out a metric ton of reps might boost self-confidence, the priority is doing pull-ups properly and with correct technique (just like anything else in the gym or in the pool, for that matter).

-One paper looked at a group of competitive swimmers and tested to see if swimming speed correlated to pull up skills.
-Sure enough, the group of twelve male swimmers, the average age of 19 years, who swam fastest had the best mechanics on the bar.
-It wasn’t who did the most, it was the swimmers who did pull-ups best that swam fastest.
+Sure enough, the group of twelve male swimmers, with an average age of 19 years, who swam fastest had the best mechanics on the bar.
+It wasn’t who did the most repetitions, but the swimmers who did pull-ups with the best mechanics that swam fastest.

 The progressions and variations with pull-ups are almost endless.
 For beginners, start with simple hangs and inverted body rows before progressing to assisted and negative pull-ups.